EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Specify `--network 192.168.0.0/16` to assign subnets from a different network.

 !!!
 Note
-    On AWS clusters, this corresponds to the VPC CIDR.
+    On AWS clusters, this value corresponds to the VPC CIDR.
     See the [AWS](platform-aws.md#vpc-required) documentation for details.

-Specify `--subnet-prefix 26` to assign subnets of a different size, /26 instead of /28 in this case.
+Specify `--subnet-prefix 26` to assign subnets of a different size: /26 instead of /28 in this case.

 Specify `--no-shuffle-subnets` to allocate subnets from the start of the